fluencelabs/examples/aqua-examples/near-integration/README.md

 ```

 Give the already implemented `gas_price` and `tx_status` functions a try or add more methods from the RPC API.
 We are looking forward to your pull requests.

 ### Summary

-We created a framework to enable highly portable Wasm modules as an adapter of NEAR's JSON-RPC framework, which may be distributed as hosted services to Rust peer nodes of the Fluence's testnet.
+We created a framework to enable highly portable Wasm modules as an adapter to NEAR's JSON-RPC framework, which may be distributed as hosted services to Rust peer nodes.
 These services may be used on their own or in conjunction with a specialized peer node, see above, taking care of signing tasks while shielding the wallet keys from preying eyes.
-Regardless, Aqua allows us to seamlessly compose our services.
+Regardless the implementation route taken, Aqua allows us to seamlessly compose and reuse our our services.